prince-the-professor/food-order/README.md

 Scope of improvement:

-1. I can add queuing mechanism to assign order asynchronous.
+1. I can add queuing mechanism to assign order asynchronously.
 2. I can use NoSql DB to manage order history or any other transactions for analysis purpose.
 3. A feedback API should also be created.
-4. There should be 10-20 second of time-out for each delivery agent to accept the order before request transferred to another person.
+4. There should be 10-20 second of time-out for each delivery agent to accept the order before request transferred to another person like OLA and UBER.

 Along these I have added swagger file, ER diagram, Class diagram and APIs execution request-response snapshot.